 fall, fall semesterLowercase all seasons.

-Family Educational Rights and Privacy Act of 1974 (FERPA)Legislation which regulates the use of personal information and student
+Family Educational Rights and Privacy Act of 1974 (FERPA)Legislation which regulates the use of personal information and student records.

 Family Weekend (annual event)A program held on the Newberg campus for parents and their George Fox students.

 First ReunionAnnual spring celebration program and dinner for traditional undergraduate seniors and their families.